 However, if you want more targeted exposure and engagement with your audience, Instagram may be a better choice, especially since there's a lot of overlap in terms of who uses each platform (i.e., lots of young people use all of them).

 What about having a video music session where your super fans may interact live with you while listening together to some of your songs?
-This is exactly what you can achieve in Calypsoroom, a brand-new musical experience that provides your music a new dimension.
+This is exactly what CalypsoRoom allows you to do.

-Always include a call-to-action when sharing postings about your music is a good advice.
+Always including a call-to-action when sharing posts about your music is good advice.
 Share more than a link.
 Tell people what you are sharing with them (and perhaps explain why), then make it clear what you want them to do or how you want them to react.